Abstract

 At face value, the right to work was the essence of the protest in the mining basin.
 However, the main conflict was about how vacancies are filled up or, in other words, how the state distributed gifts to the people of the region with the mediation of the UGTT.
 These “gifts” or this “favoritism” was the state mechanism to absorb and divert the course of any protest movement that might trigger a real debate over economic and employment policies, which resulted in a recurrent crises and subsequent conflicts, including tribal squabbling, in which the state rallied behind its supporters represented by the controlling majority within the UGTT and the ruling party.
 These latter actors relied on and fueled larger tribes to suppress the protest movement of the minority (whether a minority within modern institutions such as unions or parties, or traditional minorities that were greatly affected by modernity, such as marginal tribes).

-The mining basin marginal minorities defended themselves and blocked the railway29Obstructing the railway in Radeef blocked transport of phosphate to the chemical factory in Qabes (southeast Tunisia). in a sit-in led by Adnan al-Haaji30Haaji was a member of UGTT office in Radeef, which is affiliated to the regional UGTT branch in Gafsa. to stop the shipment of phosphates, thus disrupting production and forcing the state to consider their demands.
-The UDC formed a cell in Radeef, west of Gafsa, and added their demands to those of the people of the region and decided to defend members of the minority tribes.31Interview with coordinators of the Radeef railway strike, Omar Alsharaity and Gamal Alsharaity, 18 May 2017.
+The mining basin marginal minorities defended themselves and blocked the railway in a sit-in led by Adnan al-Haaji to stop the shipment of phosphates, thus disrupting production and forcing the state to consider their demands.
+The UDC formed a cell in Radeef, west of Gafsa, and added their demands to those of the people of the region and decided to defend members of the minority tribes.

 For its part, the tribal majority organized a sit-in at the UGTT Gafsa branch demanding an increase in their job quota, and rejecting the principle of equality with tribal minorities.
-They demanded that the ruling party lift its hand off party and union quotas.32Interview with Alsagheer Alshamekh.
+They demanded that the ruling party lift its hand off party and union quotas.

 The state repressive machine targeted both parties after the favoritism mechanism of the ruling elite appeared to be collapsing in Gafsa, a situation that could have required the deployment of violent means to impose the elite’s solutions to the controversial issue of employment.
 However, the UGTT, without entirely leaving the scene to the tools of stark repression, managed to impose a solution that did not affect the general economic policies.
 One aspect of the solution was to revive the region’s agriculture and environment state enterprise to accommodate a number of job seekers without going into the core of the crisis, which is the inability of the state-run system to create jobs and implement effective development plans.
 Thus, the whole employment issue remained subject to clientelism and favoritism between the ruling elite and citizens, in which the latter stayed the weaker party especially those belonging to marginalized groups.